 Case in point: the festival will kick off Friday evening, Sept.
 2 at the Hi-Tone with an all-star revue-style celebration of music recorded in Memphis.
 Graham Winchester will lead the charge, co-curating (along with event founder J.D.
 Reager) a night similar to his recent successes paying homage to David Bowie and Prince with a cast of the city’s finest musicians.
 The evening will feature multiple acts covering hits and rarities that were cut in studios like Sun, Stax, Ardent, Easley, Royal and American.

 Saturday night Sept.
-3, the party moves to Otherlands Coffee, where The Dead Soldiers will play a rare acoustic set to headline an evening that will spotlight folk, acoustic and singer-songwriter styles.
+3, the party moves to Otherlands Coffee, where Julien Baker, The Dead Soldiers and Me & Leah will play acoustic sets to headline an evening that will spotlight folk, acoustic and singer-songwriter styles.
 Finally, the weekend will close on Sunday, Sept.
 4 – as has become tradition – at The Levitt Shell, with a line-up of Memphis favorites: roots/soul chanteuse Amy LaVere, garage rockers Jack Oblivian & The Sheiks and indie-Americana trio Star & Micey.

 In 2015, Rock for Love raised $50,000 for the Church Health Center and across its lifetime has put more than $250,000 in the coffers to support affordable healthcare for the working uninsured.